sed-pro-inria/tools-training/1-vers/git.md

     git checkout master

     git push origin master:master
-    git graph
+    git gr

 Finally, the ``exp`` branch is merged into master.
-The merge commit is pushed to the central repository, and the branch is deleted:
+The merge commit is pushed to the central repository, and the exp branch is deleted:

     %%bash